Your first therapy session is over, and you went prepared. You asked all the essential questions you should ask a new therapist.

 Just be sure that you are not sabotaging getting help.
 Book a session with another therapist right away and try again.
 A good therapist takes time to find, but when you do find him or her, the changes you can see in your life make it well worth it.

 Harley Therapy connects you with warm, professional, and highly trained London-based counselling psychologists and psychotherapists.
 Not in the UK?
-Try Skype therapy from the comfort of your home or office.
+Try online therapy from the comfort of your home or office.

 Have a question about attending a therapy session?
 Or want to share a personal experience with our readers?
 Share in our public comment box below.